- What are the physical fitness recommendations for teens?

 Why it Matters

 As mentioned above, lack of exercise and poor nutrition can result in health issues like obesity and type 2 diabetes, both of which can create other health problems.
 They can also lead to or exacerbate mental health problems like anxiety and depression.
 Finding ways to get your child moving and also feeding them nutritious foods will go a long way in establishing healthy habits and well-being.

 Treats and processed foods should be saved for special occasions and only eaten in moderation.
-If possible, also have your child avoid sugary drinks even after they have done sports or vigorous exercise.
+If possible, also have your teen avoid sugary drinks even after they have done sports or vigorous exercise.
 The most important and useful liquid they can consume is water.
-Two to three quarts of water per day is ideal.
+Two to three quarts of water is ideal.

-Signs that your child may have a poor diet include, but are not limited to:
+Signs that your teen may have a poor diet include, but are not limited to: